BRATISLAVA BUCKET LIST: 15 Best things to do in Bratislava

 GOOD TO KNOW:

-Sightseeing boat tours in Bratislava start in spring and finish in October.
+Sightseeing boat tours start in spring and finish in October.

-If you are looking for unusual attractions in Bratislava, add the Most SNP to your bucket list.
+If you are looking for unusual attractions, add the Most SNP to your bucket list.
 The official name of this bridge translates to the Bridge of the Slovak National Uprising.
 Many people refer to this bridge on the southern bank of the Danube River as the UFO Bridge.

-Visiting the UFO observation deck is one of the best things to do in Bratislava because this one-of-a-kind attraction offers the best views of Bratislava.
+Visiting the UFO observation deck is one of the best things to do in Bratislava because this one-of-a-kind attraction offers the best city views.
 Moreover, the Most SNP also has a restaurant and a bar at the top of the tower (reservation required).
-You can even book the UFO Skywalk and enjoy the view of Bratislava from a different perspective.
+You can even book the UFO Skywalk and enjoy the views of the city from a different perspective.

 You can see the Most SNP with a flying saucer-shaped observation area on every postcard in the city.